-Anthem has a Medicare Rating of 4 out of 5 stars1 and is one of 36 companies in the Blue Cross Blue Shield (BCBS) network but serves nearly 15% of BCBS Part D enrollees across 14 states.2,3 Anthem also offers Medicare Advantage and Medicare Supplement plans.
+Anthem is one of 36 companies in the Blue Cross Blue Shield (BCBS) network but serves nearly 15% of BCBS Part D enrollees across 14 states.1,2,3 Anthem also offers Medicare Advantage and Medicare Supplement plans.

 States Anthem serves

 - New Hampshire